superwall/Superwall-iOS/README.md

 ### Cocoapods

 [Cocoapods](https://cocoapods.org) is an alternative dependency manager for iOS projects.
 For usage and installation instructions, please visit their website.
-Add the following to your Podfile:
+To include the *Paywall* SDK in your app, add the following to your Podfile:

 ```
 pod 'Paywall', '< 3.0.0'